amble & northumberland

 Amble House.
-This new main street was called Queen Street, as Queen Victoria crowned the same year.
-Although most buildings in Queen Street were residential and built to a superior level of design and quality to the original village, some were built as shops and others built as, or soon becoming, public houses such as the such as the Waterloo Inn and the Dock Hotel, both of which still survive today.
+This new main street was called Queen Street, as Queen Victoria was crowned the same year.
+Although most buildings in Queen Street were residential and built to a superior level of design and quality to the original village, some were built as shops and others built as, or soon becoming, public houses such as the Waterloo Inn and the Dock Hotel, both of which still survive today.

 The Togston Arms was around the corner in what is now Cross Street and Amble‘s first custom-built school boys and girls was also built not far away.
 Although according to the OS map the nearby Ship Inn seems to be stuck out on a limb, it was in fact placed on a chosen site in the proposed extension of Queen Street that had that had already been planned and laid out ready for development after 1860.

 After WW2 and the closure of the coalfields, Amble was in decline.
 The last coal shipment was in 1969 and staithes were cleared in 1969/70.
 The Metal Bridge over Dilston Terrace went in the 1970s and the Church Street

 In 1964 the local council bought farm land to the